HarshNaagar77/AboutMe/README.md

 - 👀 I’m interested in coding and realted stuff
 - 🌱 I’m currently learning c++
 - 💞️ I'm currently pursuing Btech Computer science
-- 📫 You can contatc me on naagarharsh70@gmail.com or hnaagar12@gmail.com
+- 📫 You can contact me on naagarharsh70@gmail.com or hnaagar12@gmail.com